 • Fall-inspired: dried apples, walnuts, pecans, pumpkin seeds

-9. A slice of whole grain toast with peanut butter and smashed raspberries
+• A slice of whole-grain toast with peanut butter and smashed raspberries

-Pro tip: When choosing peanut butter, be sure to select a product free of added sugars and oils.
+Good Snack Idea Pro Tip: When choosing peanut butter, be sure to select a product free of added sugars and oils.
 To verify, its Ingredient Label should simply indicate solely peanuts and possibly a little salt.
 Also explore other nut and seed butters, including almond, cashew, and sunflower seed butters.

 Easy & Tasty Vegetable Snacks

 If thinking healthy snacking is resorted solely to noshing on raw broccoli and baby carrots, think again!
 Enjoy a serving or two of veggies and elevate their satiety factor by pairing with a protein source.